 10 Of The Best Places To Visit As A Woman Travelling Solo

-If you’re savvy and you take precautions, the world is your oyster – there are few places a solo female really shouldn’t go.
+While there are few places a solo female really shouldn’t go, if you’re savvy and you take precautions, the world is your oyster.
 But if you’re new to travelling by yourself or you want to take it easy, these safe, friendly and fascinating destinations are a perfect place to start.

 As a rule, Canada is a safe place to travel, with excellent infrastructure, a low crime rate and a super friendly national character.
 While there are many quaint towns and stunning vistas to explore, Toronto is one of the coolest destinations in the country.
 It has an awesome creative scene, hip bars and great restaurants, and the awesomeness of Niagara Falls is just an hour’s drive away.

-Peaceful, graceful and friendly, New Zealand is an easy stop for a woman travelling alone, and Wellington is an unexpectedly cool place to stop off during your stay.
-The foodie scene is top notch, the micro-breweries are crafty and the WETA Workshop will open its doors to any of you Lord of the Rings fans.
+Peaceful, graceful and friendly, New Zealand is an easy stop for a woman travelling alone, and Wellington is an unexpectedly cool place to stop off during your visit.
+The foodie scene is top-notch, the micro-breweries are crafty and the WETA Workshop will open its doors to any of you Lord of the Rings fans.

 Laid back and tourist friendly, Bali is the perfect place to get your groove back, do a week-long yoga retreat, meditate amongst the rice paddies or drink beer while the sun sets.
 Far from the maddening crowds of Kuta, the Gili Islands are a tropical sweet spot free of mopeds and fringed by white sands, perfect for a woman alone to relax and think about her place in the world.

 Vietnam can be tricky to navigate, but Hoi An is worth the ride for any female traveller.
-The stunningly preserved old city is full of Indochine charm; heavy wooden chairs, high ceilings and quiet streets lined with picturesque doorways; Bahn Mi and vintage bicycles on every corner.
-Hoi An is renowned for its tailors, too.
-If you’re looking to get your own Áo dài made, this is the place to do it.
+The stunningly preserved city is full of Indochine charm, like heavy wooden chairs, high ceilings and quiet streets lined with picturesque doorways, bahn mi and vintage bicycles on every corner.